paceaux/typography-baseline/README.md

     --heaviestFontWeight: 700;
 ```

- Even though a browser technically has nine font-weights, you can follow the pattern of adding "er" or "est" to add another four.
-Just make sure you've added those typefaces!
+ While the browser technically has nine font-weights, you're only able to add another four (for a total of seven) by following the pattern of adding "er" or "est".
+If you *really* need nine font-weights, consider naming the ones at the heavy end `--ultraHeavy` and `--ultraHeaviest`.

+ *Just make sure you've added those typefaces!*

  ```
     --lightFontWeight: 300;